 French doors are a typical sight connected to patios or back yards.
-French doors are hinged double doors, usually with large glass panes, so Denver homeowners have a serious opportunity to improve their style and light control.
-French doors open and close often, so they would do best with a resilient window treatment that will still let you control the amount of light you let into your home.
+French doors are hinged double doors, typically with big glass panes, so Denver homeowners have a serious opportunity to improve their style and light control.
+French doors open and close often, so they would do best with a resilient window treatment that will still let you control how much light you let into your home.

 The Sunburst recommendation for French door window treatments: Plantation shutters.
 As they can be installed directly onto the frame and are extremely damage-resistant, shutters are a great partner for French doors.
 Their classic looks and energy-efficiency are also bonuses for your French door.

 Octagon-shaped windows are some of the most appealing and visually striking windows there are in Denver homes.
 With their unique shape, homeowners would be remiss to cover them up with a standard shaped window treatment like blinds or curtains.
 Alternatively, choose a window treatment that can be custom-built to the window’s unique shape so you’re always able to reap the benefits of your octagon window.

 The Sunburst recommendation for octagon window treatments: Plantation shutters or window film.
 Shutters are custom manufactured to fit perfectly in an octagonal window frame, bolstering its unique shape and appeal.
 Similarly, window film applies directly to the window glass, keeping the octagonal window’s awesome shape on full display.